-Florence Freedom announced Thursday that it would transform UC Health Stadium into an allergy friendly ballpark to cater to families that don't bring their children to the games because of peanut allergies.
+Florence Freedom announced Thursday it would transform UC Health Stadium into an allergy-friendly ballpark to cater to families that don't bring their children to the games because of peanut allergies.

 "It's a small thing we can do.
 We can still enjoy a game without peanuts, but a kid that can't come here because of peanuts can't enjoy a game at all," said Sarah Eichenberger, a spokesperson for the Florence Freedom team.

 On May 15, the start of the team's 2014 season, fans will no longer be able to purchase shelled peanuts, peanut M&Ms or frozen treats covered with the nut.
 The team will also post large signs outside prohibiting fans from bringing the snack into the park.

 "We'll service allergy-friendly alternatives.
 We'll have a couple of trail mixes, different flavors of chips and chocolate," said Eichenberger.